itchio/itch/docs/hacking/data-flow.md

+**Note: since removing redux-saga, some of the info is outdated.
+If you're reading this page and it's still not fixed, please complain about it in https://github.com/itchio/itch/issues**

 itch follows the [Redux][] design pattern — to understand the rest of this page, you need to be familiar with it.
 The basics are as follows: